allegro/bigflow/docs/project_setup_and_build.md

 ### Project structure

-An example BigFlow project, with the standard structure, looks like this:
+An exemplary BigFlow project, with the standard structure, looks like this:

 ```
 project_dir/